 Will your goals be assessed at the beginning of your online program?
 CAEL encourages schools to include this kind of support early (even before enrollment) to ensure that the program you want to pursue will keep you on target toward your goals.
 My recent conversations at the National Career Development Association annual conference included the changing role of career services to include more life counseling (i.e., creating life-work balance, aligning career goals to life purpose) in addition to career decision-making and job search assistance.
 Ask about the availability of life and career guidance from the start, and explore how these areas might be included in orientation sessions and student success courses.

 Student debt is rising across the country.
 What financing and payment options can your prospective schools assist you with?
-Calculating the return on investment of an online learning experience includes a host of variables, many of which will be unique to you, but it’s important to understand the finances involved.
+Calculating the return on investment of an online learning experience includes a host of variables, many of which will be unique to you, but it's important to understand the finances involved.
 Look for information about costs and ask financial advisors any questions you may have about the resources available.
-Ashford University, which uses the CAEL framework, provides detailed information on its website as a place to begin your research of that school’s options.

 Assessment of Learning Outcomes